duytnguyendtn/js9/README.md

-**My software career came to an end on 1 July 2022 and with it ended active development of JS9.
+** 1 July 2022: my software career has come to an end and with it ends active development of JS9.
 Please plan accordingly.
 Eric**

-**Security vulnerability (12/13/2024): a bug in the JS9 Helper, found during a Smithsonian Institution security audit, could allow an attacker to run arbitrary code using the id of the helper.
-(An attack would be evident in the helper log.)
-Please install the latest version of JS9, or at least the latest version of js9Helper.js.**
+** 31 December 2024: release v3.9 fixes a security vulnerability (see [issue #100](https://github.com/ericmandel/js9/issues/100)) and puts JS9 into a stable state for archiving.
+Please consider carefully the wisdom of using a Web-based package that has no maintainer.**

 [![DOI](https://zenodo.org/badge/24642171.svg)](https://doi.org/10.5281/zenodo.596052)